alarmfox/dtlab/2024/arpspoof-lab/README.md

 **STOP**: analyze what you have done so far.
 Open Wireshark in the attacker and inspect the network traffic: does requests have a strange behaviour?
 Inspect the client: does he have connectivity?
+Perform a ping on a remote host: is this working?
+If not, why?

 ## What we can do with a man in the middle attack?
 Man in the middle attack allows attacker to modify traffic.
 For example, we can modify DNS queries: DNS spoofing.